One bite of this Blueberry Mascarpone Cheesecake will have you begging for more. It is so much lighter and creamier than your standard cheesecake.

-All in all, it was an incredible weekend full of things that I love- the ocean, nature, and of course food.
-If you enjoy these same things, I highly recommend attending the event next May (2019).
-They were also talking about doing a Mushrooms & Mussel foraging experience in the winter, so like their Facebook page and sign up for their newsletter for more up to date details.
+All in all, it was an incredible weekend full of things that I love.
+The ocean, nature, and of course food.
+If you enjoy these same things, I highly recommend attending the next event.
+They are also talking about doing a Mushrooms & Mussel foraging experience in the winter.
+Like their Facebook page and sign up for their newsletter to get more up to date details.

 A huge Thank You to the Little River Inn for hosting us!

 Now let’s get back to that incredible mascarpone cheesecake.
 As my husband often says, “if it’s good, we’ll be eating it until she figures out the recipe”.
 And that’s exactly what I did.
 I went through few different rounds of testing variations of the recipe.
 Then finally, I came up with a version that tastes almost exactly like the one that I had at the Little River Inn.

 - Because it’s made with mascarpone cheese, which is lighter and more airy than regular cream cheese.